coolcreation/my-resume/README.md

 # my-resume
 Uploading a current version of my resume to reflect current studies.
-Agile and C# along with .NET are are main focus for now.
-I love software development, it's awesome.
+My previous studies have been Javascript, Python, C#, Agile, ASP .NET CORE, and SQL Server with a minimal amount of GIT.
+Spring 2025 Semester will focus on .NET Maui, more indepth version control and team tools, plus Django.
+I love software development and finding solutions to build great Apps.
 Thanks for stopping by!